HereNotThere/react-fe-challenge/README.md

 - Enable reminders with start - end date spanning across several days.
 - Unit test the functionality: *Ability to add "*reminders*" (max.
 30 characters) for a day and time specified by the user.
 Also, include a description.*

+## Deliverables

+A .zip file containing the full source-code of the assignment based on the current repo.
+Please exclude `node_modules`.

 ## Considerations

-- Show us in the Readme all relevant information about your project.
 - The project is completely focused on Front-end.
 Ignore the Back-end.
-- Target modern browsers, < 2 years backwards compatibility.
+- Target modern browsers only
 - Create your Calendar using the route `/calendar`
 - Feel free to use small helper libraries for Date/Time handling.
 - **You must create the calendar component yourself**.
 Do not user calendar libraries like FullCalendar or Bootstrap Calendar.